A. J. Derby

-Alexander John "A. J." Derby (born September 20, 1991) is a former American football tight end.
-He played college football at Iowa (2010–11), Coffeyville Community College (2012) and Arkansas (2013–14).
+Alexander John Derby (born September 20, 1991) is an American former professional football tight end.
+He played college football at Iowa (2010–11), Coffeyville Community College (2012), and Arkansas (2013–14).

 College career

 Derby started his collegiate career at Iowa, where, after redshirting his freshman year, he was a backup quarterback in 2011.
 He appeared in nine games and completed three passes for 30 yards.

 Before his sophomore year, he transferred to Coffeyville Community College, where he finished the year throwing for 1,936 yards and 22 touchdowns, leading his team to Region IV semifinals.

 Before his junior year, he transferred again, to play at Arkansas, where he was a backup quarterback again.
 He started one game during the year, finishing the year throwing for 178 yards and one touchdown.

 Before his senior year, he was converted to tight end.
 Derby played in 11 games with 7 starts at tight end before missing the last two games due to a knee injury.
 He finished the year with 22 catches for 303 yards and three touchdowns.